EPCCed/ATI-ResComp-Service-docs/intel/connecting.rst

 Connect via SSH (secure shell) session
 --------------------------------------

-To connect to a virtual machine via an SSH session, double click on the ``-ssh`` connection for that virtual machine.
+To connect to a virtual machine via an SSH session, right-click on the ``-ssh`` connection for that virtual machine and select "Open link in new tab".
 This can be done under either 'ALL CONNECTIONS' or, for virtual machines to which you have connected before, under 'RECENT CONNECTIONS'.

 You will be shown a command-line terminal with a login prompt e.g.